-With fewer businesses operating, there are fewer firms participating in demand response programs to cover the costs of global adjustment.
-Global adjustment is shared among participating companies based on their share of provincial electricity consumption during Peaks.
+With fewer businesses operating, there are fewer firms participating in demand response programs to cover the costs of Global Adjustment (GA).
+Global Adjustment is shared among participating companies based on their share of provincial electricity consumption during Peaks.
 This means that while a business’ absolute usage may not have increased, its relative demand has, as fewer participants are available to share costs.

 With changes to consumption patterns, it is likely that we will begin to see Peaks emerging at different times.
 Whereas we witness a peak between 5-7pm when workers come home, WFH has changed this pattern; we could now see usage drop.
 Businesses trying to predict Peaks based on prior trends will not be able to accurately do so.
 COVID-19 aside, Peaks can emerge at strange times in normal times (2019 saw its first noon Peak on Friday, July 19th and the first Saturday peak the very next day).
 It’s vital that businesses make effort to try and catch these weirdly timed peaks.